SohaT7/Mission_to_Mars/README.md

 The data is scraped live from the websites, i.e. the most recent data is scraped everytime.
 It is then stored in a NoSQL database, wherefrom it is rendered into a web application that is created with the help of Flask.

 ### About the Dataset:
-The data is scraped from two websites.
+The data is scraped from three websites.

 NASA Mars News from:
 https://redplanetscience.com